galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

 # Main page for boot jar versions
 https://mvnrepository.com/artifact/dev.galasa/galasa-boot

-# Direct download for version 0.21.0 (latest at time of writing)
+# Direct download for version 0.21.0
 https://repo1.maven.org/maven2/dev/galasa/galasa-boot/0.21.0/galasa-boot-0.21.0.jar
 ```
-*Note that even though the latest version of Galasa might be 0.22.0, components are only versioned up if changed.
-So at the time of writing, the boot.jar was at 0.21.0.*
+_\*Note that even though the latest version of Galasa might be 0.22.0, components are only versioned up if changed.
+So at the time of writing, the boot.jar was at 0.21.0._

+If you have experimented with the Simbank examples you will already know how important the configurations are to the test we wish to execute.
+The standard locations that Galasa will look for these configurations is `~/.galasa/*.properties` from the user executing the run command.
+So if you are moving from a local run onto a server, remember to move/update these properties to ensure you are passing any configurations (cps.properties)

 To run the boot jar we can use a standard `java -jar ....` style command:
 ```